Most Effective Products

 Key Takeaways

-• Fairy ring is a fungal disease that appears in the form of either a circular pattern of mushrooms, overgrown grass or dead grass.
+• Fairy ring is a fungal disease that appears in a circular pattern of mushrooms, overgrown grass, or dead grass.

 How To Get Rid of Fairy Ring

-• Our go-to fungicide to put a stop to Fairy Ring is Consan 20.
-The earlier that you treat fairy ring, the better.
+• Our go-to fungicide for removing fairy rings is Monterey Conan 20.
+The earlier you treat the fairy ring, the better.

 Preventing Fairy Ring Reinfection

-• Once your lawn has been treated, cultural practices like regular mowing, watering and applying a nitrogen-rich fertilizer will restore your lawn back to normal and keep Fairy Ring away.
+• Once your lawn has been treated, cultural practices like regular mowing, watering, and applying a balanced fertilizer will restore it to normal and keep fairy rings away.

 Questions and Answers